Bathroom Fans, Electrical

 1. Multiply that number by the number of hours that you use your fan.

-You now take the 0.01 kWh of your bathroom fan and multiply it by 2 for your daily energy use, which comes out to .02.
+You now multiply the 0.01 kWh of your bathroom fan by 2 for your daily energy use, which comes out to .02.
 If you want to calculate your annual energy use, multiply .02, your everyday use, by 365, the number of days in the year.
-Your total should come out to $7.30 per year.
-If, for whatever reason, you decide to run your bathroom exhaust fan all day, every day, the most money you’ll spend to do so is $87.60.

 Bath FanFeaturesWattsMax Annual Cost